antoniotmdev/Antoniotmdev/README.md

 - I really like working in groups.

-- I'm currently working mostly with Java, Spring, Docker, SQL, React, Jira.
+- I'm currently working mostly with Java, Spring, Docker, PostgreSQL, Angular, Jira.

 - Ask me any questions and I will try to solve them :octocat: